Skip to content

 3. Create an access key for the user:

-1. Create a Velero-specific credential file (credentials-velero) in your installation directory:
+1. Create a specific credentials file for velero (credentials-velero) in your installation directory:

 ALIBABA_CLOUD_ACCESS_KEY_ID=<ALIBABA_CLOUD_ACCESS_KEY_ID>